List of NFL career passer rating leaders

 The NFL rates its passers for statistical purposes against a fixed performance standard based on statistical achievements of all qualified pro passers since 1960.
 The current passer rating system, which was adopted in 1973, removes inequities that existed in the former method and, at the same time, provides a means of comparing passing performances from one season to the next.

-According to the 2017 NFL Record & Fact Book, it is important to remember that the system is used to rate passers, not quarterbacks.
+According to the 2017 NFL Record & Fact Book, the system is used to rate passers, not quarterbacks.
 Statistics do not reflect leadership, play-calling, and other intangible factors that go into making a successful professional quarterback.

 Four categories are used as a basis for compiling a rating: